Monday, August 28, 2023

 This Post is For You

-I find myself falling behind in the series of blog posts that I began to explore the captivating Egipcios Kier tarot deck.
+I find myself neglecting to write about the deck that I began to explore recently.
 Currently, I have three intriguing posts in various stages of "incompletion."
-I will dedicate tomorrow afternoon to completing one of these pieces, but before I do so, I would like your input on which of the following topics sparks your interest:
+I will dedicate tomorrow afternoon to completing one of these pieces, but before I do so, please let me know which of the following topics sparks your interest:

-Card 24 - The Weaver: I will explore the three goddesses of Fate who manifest in the myths of several European and Indo-European cultures.
+Card 24 - The Weaver: I will explore the three goddesses of Fate who appear in the myths of several European and Indo-European cultures.

 Card 62 - Proscription: I will attempt to unravel a few of the intricate threads of idea of power and our intricate relationship with it and with the sources of authority in our world.